 The consequence of increased egg plantings and the number of adults being released in the Sandy River is that more listed Atlantic salmon smolts and kelts will be moving downstream through the dams on the lower Kennebec River.
 In addition, given the age at maturity, adult fish from the 2008 increased egg planting could begin returning to Lockwood as early as spring 2012.
 Given the lack of adult upstream passage facilities and the poor location of the adult trap at Lockwood, it is my opinion that the full benefits of the egg planting and adult release programs will not be realized.
-Also, given the lack of effective barriers to keep smolts and kelts from entering project turbines and the general ineffectiveness of the currently installed downstream bypass systems, it is my opinion that there will be significant losses of Atlantic salmon at all four of the river flow essentially passes through the project turbines or ineffective downstream fish bypass systems.
+Also, given the lack of effective barriers to keep smolts and kelts from entering project turbines and the general ineffectiveness of the currently installed downstream bypass systems, it is my opinion that there will be significant losses of Atlantic salmon at all four of the Kennebec dams.
+This situation will be particularly acute during low flow years when all of the river flow essentially passes through the project turbines or ineffective downstream fish bypass systems.
 In my opinion, any delay in immediately implementing improved upstream adult fish passage facilities and in greatly reducing the ability of smolts and kelts to enter the projects' turbines will only result in increased mortality or harm to listed species, and will effectively negate the current efforts to restore Atlantic salmon to the Kennebec River.